orbs-network/posv2-contracts-deployment-migration/README.md

 7. Connect the staking contract to the staking contract handler (see TODO).
    Note - in the time frame between delegation migration there may have been staking notifications that the new contract have missed.
 Seee Migrating stake info on how to close these gaps.
 TODO link

-## State migration
+# Upgrading a contract

+This repo contains several script for upgrading specific contracts.
 Some Orbs PoS v2 contracts are equipped with data migration mechanisms that allows a priviliged user (typically the initialization admin) to initialze the contract with existing state (such as a list of registered guardians, delegations, and so on).
 This repo contains helper scripts that perform such migrations.
-See also - contract upgrade flow (todo link).

-## Migrate registered guardians script

-This script initializes the guardian regsitry contract with a list of guardians using the `migrateGuardians()` function.
-It form the list of guardians to migrate by reads registraion past registration events from the previous contract .

-1. Edit `contract-deployment/migrate-guardians.ts`.
-Modify `PREVIOUS_GUARDIAN_REGISTRATION_CONTRACT_ADDR` and `NEW_GUARDIAN_REGISTRATION_CONTRACT_ADDR` to contain the corresponding contract addresses.

-2. Run the migration script:
-    `cd contract-deployment && npm run migrate-guardians`

-## Migrate reward balances script

-1. Edit `contract-deployment/migrate-reward-balances.ts`.
-Modify `CONTRACT_REGISTRY_ADDR`, `OLD_STAKING_REWARDS_ADDR`, `OLD_FEES_AND_BOOTSTRAP_REWARDS_ADDR`, `OLD_STAKING_REWARDS_ABI`, `OLD_FEES_AND_BOOTSTRAP_REWARDS_ABI` to conatins the corresponding contract addresses and ABIs.
-The ABIs of the current contracts are assume to match the ones in the `@orbs-network/orbs-ethereum-contracts-v2` package.

-2. Run the migration script:
-    `cd contract-deployment && npm run migrate-reward-balances`

-This script migrates reward balances from old reward contracts to the current ones, as part of the reward contracts upgrade flow (todo link).
-It first compiles a list of addresses with a positive reward balance (delegates and guardians), and then performs the migration.
-The script assumes that:
-- The previous and new contracts share the same contract registry.
-- The contract registry holds the addresses of the new reward contracts.

-# Upgrading a contract

-This repo contains several script for upgrading specific contracts.
 The typical upgrade flow is as follows:

 1. Deploy the new contract.
 2. Lock the previous contract using the `Lockable` interface, to avoid state changes in the old contract during migration.
-3. Perform any neccessary state migration from the previous contract (e.g. by using priviliges initialization function in the new contract).
+3. Perform any neccessary state migration from the previous contract (e.g. by using priviliges initialization function in the old and/or new contracts).
 In case of a large state, split over several transactions.
 4. Set the address of the new contract in the contract registry.

 * It is crucial that updating the contract registry is the final step.
 This is the point in time where the new contract is officialy integrated with the PoS ecosystem.
 * Any events emitted by the new contract prior to setting in the registry should <b>not</b> be assumed to be available to clients.
 Most clients only start tracking contract events starting from the registry update block number.
+* <b>Important</b> Many of these script interact with both and older and newer versions of the same contract.
+However, in many cases, the scripts assume the same ABI for both.
+Beware of breaking changes, and if neccessary modify the script to use and old ABI version when interacting with an older version.

 ## Committee contract upgrade script